 The news cycle is moving quickly.
 As public companies and investor relations firms, it is important that you stay one step ahead in communicating with investors.
 This is particularly true as lay-offs, negative results, and pessimistic forecasts have become more frequent.
 How and what a company discloses about its response to the pandemic and the effects on its business will have an immediate reputation impact.
 It will shape a company’s relationships with its investors long after the crisis has passed.

 The first priority is to keep investors informed of the challenges impacting your business and how they’re being met.
 Some will be external (a decline in demand), some internal (closing an office or plant).
 But investors will expect management not just to be aware of every factor that is or can impact the business but to illustrate what’s being done to protect their investments.

 Of course, investors will first and foremost be looking for information that rises to the level of materiality.
 But beyond that, and beyond the disclosure obligations of quarterly reporting, they will also expect more engagement.
 This now includes the role the company plays within the communities that it operates and, more broadly, in society as a responsible corporate citizen.

 With COVID-19 throwing economies into recession, many companies have failed to reach their target earnings for Q1 2020.
 Some companies have also adjusted their targets for the remainder of 2020.
 Or they have even decided to stay clear of providing earnings guidance.

-Providing important “color” about your business from top to bottom creates a greater sense of trust with your investors.
+In an investor communications strategy, providing important “color” about your business from top to bottom creates a greater sense of trust with your investors.